zhangao0086/DKImagePickerController/README.md

 #### Create a custom camera

-You can give a class to custom camera that adopting the `DKImagePickerControllerUIDelegate` protocol.
+You can give a class that implements the `DKImagePickerControllerUIDelegate` protocol to customize camera.
 ```swift
 public class CustomUIDelegate: DKImagePickerControllerUIDelegate {